swaptacular/swpt_accounts/protocol.rst

 creditor_identity : string
    A string which (along with ``debtor_id``) globally identifies the removed account.
-Different implementations may use different formats for this identifier.
+Different implementations may use different formats for this string.
 Note that ``creditor_id`` is an ID which is recognizable only by the system that created the account.
 On the other hand, this identifier (along with ``debtor_id``) MUST always be a globally recognizable identifier (an IBAN for example).

 RejectedConfig